Lincoln, Nebraska: Into the 21st century

 In 2021, Lincoln's second-tallest skyscraper was completed downtown.
 Second in height to the State Capitol by law, the Lied Place Residences was 250 feet, or 20 floors.
 The Lied Place Residences surpassed the U.S. Bank Tower (formerly the First National Bank Building), completed in 1970, by 30 feet.
 A least one taller building had been proposed since 2021, but any construction had been delayed due to inflation.

 In 2022, the City of Lincoln adopted a new flag, called "All Roads Lead to Lincoln".
 In late 2022, Nebraska Highway 2 was diverted onto a newly constructed 11-mile long freeway, dubbed the South Beltway, on the Lincoln's south edge.
 The realignment marked the first time the eastern segment of Nebraska 2 was largely outside of the city in its history.

-A planned upgrade of U.S. Highway 77 (a.k.a. the Homestead Expressway) to freeway standards was planned to begin in 2025.
+In 2023, unbeknownst to local leaders, Governor Jim Pillen announced that a new state correctional facility would be built on the east edge of Lincoln.
+The new facility would replace the aging Nebraska State Penitentiary.
+Controversy ensued as the area selected by the state was stated for future housing development by the city.
+Months later, the city entered an agreement with the state for a land swap and the new facility would instead be built on the northeast edge of the city.
+It is unclear whether the old Nebraska State Penitentiary would be closed after the new facility is completed.

+Also in 2023, Google announced that a large data center was to be constructed on Lincoln's northeast edge.
+Construction began prior to the announcement the same year.
+An upgrade of U.S. Highway 77 (Homestead Expressway) to freeway standards began in 2025, along with a renewed push by regional leaders for an East Beltway.